- A group opportunity. Invite your friends.

 -

-We are seeking individuals or groups to plant, weed, prune, trim, rake and water on our beautiful historic museum grounds, directly across the street from the historic sugar mill.
+We are seeking individuals, families, Scouts, students, youth groups, church groups, or service clubs to trim, rake, prune, water, and weed whack our beautiful historic museum grounds, directly across the street from the historic Pu'unene sugar mill.
+Plug into your favorite podcast and connect with nature all while supporting the nonprofit Sugar Museum.

 Closed toed shoes required.
 Wear a hat and protective clothing.
-We have some tools and supplies available to lend.
-To sign up or for more information, please reply to this opportunity.
+We have basic tools and supplies, but bring your favorites.
+Contact us for more information or to sign up.
 Thank you!

 Opportunities